How to automatically generate subtitles and add them to your finished video

 2. Overlay text encoded within the video file

-This is when the video file has the captions 'baked' into the video footage and cannot be turned off.
-This is a time consuming method of including all text as caption overlays and we do not recommend this for the videos made on our platform.
+This is when the video file has the subtitles 'baked' into the video footage rather than a separate file, meaning they cannot be turned off by viewers.
+This is a much slower method adding subtitles and we do not recommend this approach as it can impact the viewer experience and accessibility.

-This will commonly have a black or coloured backing and be in a larger font.
+This will commonly have a black or coloured panel with subtitles appearing in a larger font.
 For the accessibility users, it can conflict with their closed caption settings.

-These videos have a major advantage of possibly engaging a passive user watching the video on mute, however platforms are becoming smarter and identifying users watching without sound and are initiating the closed captions.
+These videos may have potential to engage a passive user watching the video on mute, however social media platforms are improving their features to automatically identify users watching without sound and turn on closed captions.